 4. CPU Installation

 Next up, socket your CPU into the motherboard.
-Here’s where things are a little different depending on which processor family and/or brand you decided to go with.
+Here’s where things are a little different depending on which of the best processors and/or brand you decided to go with.

 For Intel mainstream CPUs, slide the spring loaded retention arm out and up, then lift the bracket up leaving the plastic cover in place.
 Then, gently place your CPU inside the socket, matching the golden triangle located on the bottom left corner of the processor, with the triangle on the socket bracket.